 How To Choose A Bathroom Vanity Light

 - Light it up.
 A bathroom is really a task area.
 To decide lights, think about the tasks you perform and lighting requirements.
-Develop areas of light like a lighted makeup mirror, separate his and her sides, light rimmed mirrors, and overall brightness needed.
+Develop areas of light like a lighted makeup mirror or a recessed ambient light to read labels.
 Bathrooms and kitchens need the most light, about 70-80 lumens per square foot.
 To figure out how many lumens you need, multiply the bathroom square footage by 70.

 Budget Friendly Vanity Light Fixtures